 Our Mission

 The formation of Imaginary Friends Art Cooperative is a response to the increasing commercialization of the relationship between the artist and their ability to survive off the fruits of their practice.
 In thinking about attempting to be artists, the founding members have observed that they will inevitably become ensnared by the companies and organizations that are meant to represent artists.
 Rather than artist and creation focused enterprises, these companies parade their artists around on social media for the expectation of an ROI and take control of the details of how their work is presented.
 We recognize that as many of our predecessors have noted, the only thing we have as artists is our freedom.
-In understanding that the contemporary situation of the artist is destined towards the loss of this freedom, we hope to return control of the organization they inhabit to the artists and in turn, guarantee autonomy over themselves and their craft.
+In understanding that the contemporary situation of the artist is destined towards the loss of this freedom, we hope to return control of the organization they inhabit back to the artists, and in turn, guarantee autonomy over themselves and their craft.

-To achieve this revolutionary form of organization, we hope to bring the unique cooperative organizational structure to Imaginary Friends.
+To achieve this revolutionary form of organization, we hope to bring a unique cooperative organizational structure to Imaginary Friends.
 Rather than being subject to the whim of owners who control their product, we want artists themselves to be the owners of the organization that supports their careers.
 It will take the collective spirits of our artist and co-owners to decide the direction and allocation of the value product created by the company of members.
 In this way, we will be challenging the traditional notion of economic production and allocation between owner and worker.

 After two recessions and a deadly pandemic that have left workers worse off than ever, and capital correspondingly stronger, we additionally hope to further the progress of other organizations that are fighting to better the plight of workers in our precarious moment.
 Imaginary Friends is our contribution to the resistance against the injustice of the capitalist system and the horrors it continually brings upon the average person.